madevi431/jango/day2/imagefileuploading.md

 ## Image File uploading in Django
-In this we will learn how to implement image and file uploading with django
+In this we will learn how to implement image file uploading with django
 ## Setup
 Open the command line and navigate to which directory you want to create the project.
 First,we need to install `pillow` which is a Python image process library Django relies on for image files.